ilovetocode2019/Robo-Coder/index.md

 <link rel="shortcut icon" type="image/x-icon" href="favicon.png">

 # Robo Coder
 Robo Coder is a multipurpose and easy to use discord bot.
-It has everything you need for your discord server like music, moderation, reaction roles, games, reminders, utility commands, and many other useful features.
+It has everything you need for your discord server with music, moderation, reaction roles, games, reminders, utility commands, and many other useful features.

 Invite the bot to your server with [this link](https://discord.com/oauth2/authorize?client_id=639607732202110977&scope=bot+applications.commands&permissions=4566936822).